 The mouthwash should be gargled in the mouth for 30 seconds or so and then spat out.
 Do not swallow.

-Seek advice from a medical professional if you are not sure which mouthwash is right for you.
+We have covered various mouthwash options in our best mouthwash article, but seek advice from a medical professional if you are not sure which mouthwash is right for you.

 Plaque disclosing tablets, floss, swabs and solution